Adel Bordbari

 You’re just another love song

-The ending in that song is odd and rather creepy, it gives me BDSM vibes.
+The ending in that song is odd and rather creepy.
+It gives me BDSM vibes.

+I’m taking my song to the grave.
 I almost didn’t like it, except for the few songs that sounded heavy and good for headbanging.
 I gradually liked it less while listening since those few headbanging “sounds” also started to wear off and sound a bit boring.